Healthdirect Free Australian health advice you can count on.

 What are corneal ulcers?

-A corneal ulcer is an open sore on the cornea, which is the clear dome that covers the coloured iris in the eye.
+A corneal ulcer is an open sore on the cornea.
+The cornea is the clear dome that covers the coloured iris in the eye and stops dirt or other substances from getting in to your eye.
+The cornea also helps you to see.

 Illustration showing a cross section of an eye.